 The screenshot shows the Citrix ADC VPX (1000) configuration interface.
 On the left, the 'Load Balancing Service' configuration page is displayed, showing basic settings for a service named 'srv-1-22334'.
-On the right, a 'Load Balancing Monitor Binding' dialog box is open, with a 'Select Monitor' dropdown containing 'tcp' (which is highlighted with a red box).
+On the right, a modal window titled 'Load Balancing Monitor Binding' is open, allowing the configuration of a monitor binding.
+The 'Select Monitor' field contains 'tcp', which is highlighted with a red box.
 Below it, 'Binding Details' include a 'Weight' of '1' and a checked 'State' checkbox.
-At the bottom of the dialog are 'Bind' and 'Close' buttons.
+At the bottom of the modal are 'Bind' and 'Close' buttons.